Aesop Quotes (132 quotes)

 Aesop's Fables: A New Version, Chiefly from Original Sources (1848 edition)

-Aesop's Fables: The Frog and the Ox
+The Dog and the Shadow

 If you know some quotes that would be a good fit here, send us a note!